CraigPaulson/mac-setup/README.md

 5. Install these [three fonts](https://gist.github.com/qrush/1595572).
 6. Copy remy theme to `~/.oh-my-zsh/themes` (use version in src).
 7. Edit `~/.zshrc` to use the remy theme. `ZSH_THEME="remy"`
-8. Install [iTerm theme](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized) (use customized version in src).
+8. Install [iTerm theme](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized) (use customized version in src.
+Download, double click and it will import.
+You can find it under Preferences>Profiles>Colors>Load Presets…).
-9. Turn off smart cursor color.
+9. Turn off smart cursor color (prefs->profile->colors).
 10. Make sure the font is 15pt Source Code Powerline.
 11. Adjust the vertical character spacing down slightly.